KonstantinDjairo/Elden_Ring_FPS_locker/README.md

 ## TODO:
-  - strstr from <string.h>, which is a standard C library function for finding a substring in a string.
+  - replace memmem for strstr from <string.h>, which is a standard C library function for finding a substring in a string.
   - refactor error handling